fizzwiz/vanilla/blog/TOC/API overview/core/OptionStore.md

-# OptionStore API
+# 🎪 OptionStore Class

-`OptionStore` provides a type-based key/value storage system for JSON-compatible objects, allowing options to be associated with class names or string identifiers and retrieved for instances following the prototype chain.
+`OptionStore` provides a type-based key/value storage system for JSON-compatible objects, allowing options to be associated with class constructors (or string identifiers) and retrieved along the inheritance chain.

 ---